seanpm2001/GitHub_Organization_Info/AdditionalInfo/1/Seanpm2001-Robotics/README.md

 An image of GLaDOS is used as the organization profile picture.
 I know that this isn't the best example, as GLaDOS is very cynical and dangerous (although she is a fictional character) but my robotics project will not turn out to be evil, I just like the character, and I didn't want to use a different generic robot icon.

+Robotics is not to be confused with Bot scripts, see [Seanwallawalla Bots](/AdditionalInfo/1/seanwallawalla-bots/) or [Seanpm2001 bots](/AdditionalInfo/1/Seanpm2001-Bots/) for my bot script projects.

 ***